paolosaracco/DataScienceSpecialization/06_StatisticalInference/README.md

-# Reproducible Research
+# Statistical Inference

-Material for the Reproducible Research course.
+Material for the Statistical Inference course.